-The Peacham Fire District #1 supplies water to all homes, apartments and public buildings in the Peacham Corner (as defined in 1927).
+The Peacham Fire District #1 supplies water to all homes, apartments, businesses and public buildings in Peacham Corner (as defined in 1927).
 This service is managed and paid for by those to whom water is provided in Peacham Corner.
-In addition, the Fire District provides and maintains the street lights within the Village, the Village Picnic Ground on Mack Mountain Road, and the Village Green Christmas tree.
+In addition, the Fire District provides and maintains the street lights within the Village, the Village Picnic Ground on Mack Mountain Road, and the

+Village Green Christmas tree.
 The Fire District's major responsibility, the water system, was originally put in place in 1927 using spring water from Kettle Springs on Mack Mountain Road to supply a reservoir located just below the Kemble property and near the Shenck property.
 As supplemental sources, two wells were created, one in 1968 and a second in 2000.
 The springs that provide water to the Village normally flow October through June without supplement from the wells.
 Most years the wells are needed in the drier, summer months only.
 A major upgrade to the system was completed in 2000.
 There are no plans at this time to replace the old pipes within the Village.
 The costs would be significant to the users of the system.
 Additional users could be added when the mainline passes their property and a curb stop is in place.
 If there were to be new residents within the Village boundaries, the system would be obligated to serve them.
 Any expansion beyond the Village limits and significant changes and improvements to the system would require approval from the Village residents.
+A state funded analysis of septic issues for Peacham Corner was completed in 2010.